-The Counseling Center is staffed by a culturally diverse group of full-time psychologists and professional counselors.
-The Denton campus serves as a training site for TWU graduate students in counseling psychology.
-The Denton campus is also the site of a doctoral internship program accredited by the American Psychological Association.
-All staff are either certified or licensed or in the process of obtaining licensure in their professional disciplines.
-A list of our current staff is available at www.twu.edu/o-sl/staff1.html.
+The Counseling Center is staffed by a culturally diverse staff of full-time psychologists professional and counselors.
+The Denton Center also serves as a training site for TWU graduate students in several counseling-related disciplines.
+The Denton Center is also the site of a doctoral psychology internship program accredited by the American Psychological Association.
+All staff counselors are either certified or licensed by the state of Texas or are in the process of obtaining licensure in their professional disciplines.